-This Application Note is pertinent to the Unidrive Family
+This Application Note is pertinent to the UnidriveSP Family

-Using the MOP within Unidrive
+Using the MOP within UnidriveSP

-The Unidrive has some very powerful and useful built-in functions.
-One of which is the MOP (Motor Operated Pot) function.
+The UnidriveSP has some very powerful and useful built-in functions.
+One of which is the MOP (Motor Operated Pot ) function.
 Essentially the MOP function is a carry over from days of old.
 It provided a means of using Increase/Decrease buttons to cause a small DC gear motor to turn either clockwise or counter clockwise (up to its' stop points of rotation where it would hit a limit switch).

-The rate of increase/decrease was determined by the applied voltage to the motor.
+The applied voltage to the motor determined the rate of increase/decrease.
 The motor would in turn adjust the shaft of a pot or group of pots.
 The pot could be adjusting line speed of a process for instance.
 This permitted Increase/Decrease buttons to be paralleled throughout the process line and thereby give the Operator ability to adjust the line speed in many different convenient locations, whereby distributed pots would not.

 The MOP had memory such that if the line were to be turned off for the evening, the MOP motor would be in the same position as it was in prior to powering off.
 In some cases, it would be desirable to always return the MOP to zero upon application of power or external command.
+Additionally, the MOP can be setup to only operate if the drive is in a run mode.

-The MOP function within the Unidrive has all these features plus a few additional.
-This article will explore a few typical application of the MOP.
+The MOP function within the UnidriveSP has all these features plus a few additional.
+This article will explore a few typical applications of the MOP.